yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions-excel.md

 Note    You can enter #N/A in those cells where data is not yet available.
 Formulas that refer to those cells will then return #N/A instead of attempting to calculate a value.

+### Excercises

+**Exercise 6:**

+* Create a new Excel worksheet.
+* In cells A1 to A10, enter the following numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+* In cell A11, enter the following formula: `=SUM(A1:A10)`
+* Press Enter.

+The result, 550, should appear in cell A11.

+**Exercise 7:**

+* Create a new Excel worksheet.
+* In cells A1 to A10, enter the following numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+* In cell A11, enter the following formula: `=AVERAGE(A1:A10)`
+* Press Enter.

+The result, 55, should appear in cell A11.

+**Exercise 8:**

+* Create a new Excel worksheet.
+* In cells A1 to A10, enter the following numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+* In cell A11, enter the following formula: `=MAX(A1:A10)`
+* Press Enter.

+The result, 100, should appear in cell A11.

+**Exercise 9:**

+* Create a new Excel worksheet.
+* In cells A1 to A10, enter the following numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+* In cell A11, enter the following formula: `=MIN(A1:A10)`
+* Press Enter.

+The result, 10, should appear in cell A11.

+**Exercise 10:**

+* Create a new Excel worksheet.
+* In cells A1 to A10, enter the following numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100.
+* In cell A11, enter the following formula: `=IF(A1>A2,"A1 is greater than A2","A1 is not greater than A2")`
+* Press Enter.

+The result, "A1 is greater than A2", should appear in cell A11.

+These are just a few examples of Excel exercises to perform arithmetic operators.
+You can find many other exercises online and

+Power and Square Root:

+In cell A1, enter a number, e.g., 4.
+In cell B1, calculate the square of the number using the formula =A1^2.
+In cell B2, calculate the square root of the number using the formula =SQRT(A1).

+Rounding:

+In cell A1, enter a decimal number, e.g., 7.85.
+In cell B1, round the number to the nearest whole number using the formula =ROUND(A1, 0).
+In cell B2, round the number to one decimal place using the formula =ROUND(A1, 1).

+Random Numbers:

+In cell A1, enter the formula =RAND().
+This will generate a random number between 0 and 1.
+Drag the fill handle (the small square at the bottom-right corner of the cell) down to generate multiple random numbers.